ozkary/ozkary.github.io/_posts/2023-05-06-ai-engineering-generate-code-from-user-stories.md

 - Code synthesis: LLMs can synthesize code based on high-level descriptions or requirements.
 Developers can provide natural language specifications or user stories, and the LLM can generate code that implements the desired functionality.
 This can be particularly useful in the early stages of development or when exploring different approaches to solve a problem.

 - Code refactoring: LLMs can help with code refactoring by suggesting improvements or alternative implementations.
-By analyzing existing code snippets or codebases, LLMs can generate refactored versions that follow best practices, optimize performance, or enhance readability.
+By analyzing existing code snippets or code bases, LLMs can generate refactored versions that follow best practices, optimize performance, or enhance readability.

 - Documentation generation: LLMs can assist in generating code documentation or comments.
 Developers can provide descriptions of functions, classes, or code blocks, and the LLM can generate the corresponding documentation or comments that describe the code's purpose and usage.